cockroachdb/docs/v21.2/performance-best-practices-overview.md

 ### Avoid contention

-To avoid contention, multiple strategies can be applied:
+To avoid contention, you can apply multiple strategies:

 - Use index key values with a more random distribution of values, so that transactions over different rows are more likely to operate on separate data ranges.
 See the [SQL FAQs](sql-faqs.html) on row IDs for suggestions.